racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 ## macOS Big Sur

 **For this release it is essential you use macOS to create the install USB.
 An install USB created in Linux or windows won't work.
-If you don't have a real mac or another hackintosh you always use a VM (See Note no. 2)**
+If you don't have a real mac or another hackintosh you can always use a VM (See Note no. 2)**

 **This is a simple and quick summary of the install USB creation**
 1. Download gibMacOS: https://github.com/corpnewt/gibMacOS